GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/querying-dynamic-data/en.md

 </div>

-This query retrieves the number of comments added to the site starting from "24 hs ago", "1 year ago", "beginning of the month", and "beginning of the year":
+This query retrieves the number of comments added to the site starting from "24 hours ago", "1 year ago", "beginning of the month", and "beginning of the year":

 ```graphql
 query {